EZEKIEL 11

 This new and hidden man is manifested in the life, which is virtuous as becomes the gospel.
 He delights in the law of the Lord, and speaks often of His testimonies.
 He denies himself of all ungodliness, and worldly lusts; walks soberly, righteously and godly in the world.
 His hope is the glorious manifestation of Jesus Christ, with the crown of righteousness, even glory, honour, and immortality, promised to all who look for Him, and "love His appearing," and desire His kingdom (Titus 2:11-14; 2 Tim.
 4:1-8; Heb.
 9:28).

 Nevertheless, the law of sin, through the weakness of the flesh, fails not to remind him of imperfection.
-Being delivered from the fear of death, he looks forward to it as to the period of his change; nowing that when he falls asleep in the dust he will afterwards be delivered from the principle of evil by a resurrection to incorruptibility and unalloyed existence in the Paradise of God
+Being delivered from the fear of death, he looks forward to it as to the period of his change; knowing that when he falls asleep in the dust he will afterwards be delivered from the principle of evil by a resurrection to incorruptibility and unalloyed existence in the Paradise of God

 Elpis Israel 1.4.